TsungYuan/news-rag-pipeline/README.md

 ## Features
 - Scrape latest news
-- Embed articles using OpenAI
+- Embed articles using Gemini
 - Store vectors with a vector DB
 - Ask questions over the news corpus